This feature requires Author user level or higher and is part of paid features.

 Email clients can render campaign HTML in different ways.
-The best way to check that out is to send test emails to different email clients.
+The best way to see the differences is to send test emails to different email clients.
 MailChimp's Inbox Inspector helps automate this process so you can quickly and easily see how your email will appear in different clients.

-Using the Inbox Inspector
+Use the Inbox Inspector

 The Inbox Inspector can be run in two ways: an existing campaign can be tested before sending, or an inspection-only campaign can be created solely for testing purposes.

-Test an existing campaign
+Test an Existing Campaign

-Test a custom template
+Test a Custom Template

 - Navigate to the Templates page.